threnjen/threnjen.github.io/_posts/2021-04-27-i_have_a_model_how_do_i_use_new_data_beginning_data_science_part_2.markdown

 ```

-Using either an sklearn scaler or your own custom scaler is a valid choice.
+Using either a black box scaler or your own custom scaler is a valid choice.
 It just depends if you want brevity versus transparency.

 ## **Our second obstacle - How do we feed new data into our model?**